-The iMac G3 is one of the most iconic computers that has ever existed - and it's now 20 years since Steve Jobs revealed it to the world (see the video below).
+The iMac G3 is one of the most iconic computers that has ever existed - and while it was announced by Steve Jobs on 6 May 1998 (see video below), it was released on 15 August.
+So happy release birthday iMac!

 The iMac brought several major innovations, not least that it was available in various colours, or ‘flavours’ including Strawberry, Blueberry and Bondi Blue (the original 1998 colour).
 The keyboard and ‘hockey puck’ mouse matched the colour scheme, too.
 Not everybody liked the mouse...